0

 The liver: the body’s waste treatment plant

-The liver is one of the body’s most important organs : via the portal vein, it brings back blood loaded with nutrients: carbohydrates, fats and amino acids, in particular (1).
+The liver is one of the body’s most important organs: via the portal vein, it brings back blood loaded with nutrients: carbohydrates, fats, and amino acids, in particular (1).

-But the liver also fulfillls an important detoxification function in the body.
+But the liver also fulfils an important detoxification function in the body.
 A kind of waste treatment plant, it converts toxins into non-toxic substances: fat-soluble products are transported to the intestines and water-soluble ones to the kidneys.
 These two fellow emunctories then take over the job of detoxification (2).

 So for overall drainage of the emunctory organs, it’s vital to take care of the liver and ensure it remains working as it should.

 To this end, it’s obviously best to avoid alcohol.
-In fact, so toxic is ethanol to the body, that converting it into acetaldehyde and then acetate requires the entire liver to be mobilised, preventing it from processing any other toxins.
+In fact, so toxic is ethanol to the body, that converting it into acetaldehyde and then acetate requires the entire liver to be mobilized, preventing it from processing any other toxins.
 What’s more, the ethanol and acetaldehyde produced by this conversion of ethanol have a toxic effect on liver cells.
-So to look after your liver, you first need to minimise your consumption of alcohol (3).
+So to look after your liver, you first need to minimize your consumption of alcohol (3).

-In a similar vein, it’s also advisable to restrict your intake of fat, sugar and salt: the more demands you make on your liver, the less capacity it has for detoxification!
+In a similar vein, it’s also advisable to restrict your intake of fat, sugar, and salt: the more demands you make on your liver, the less capacity it has for detoxification!

 In terms of natural active ingredients, certain plants are recognized for helping to maintain a healthy liver or supporting its detox potential: these include artichoke, milk thistle and chlorella (all of which feature in the supplement Liver Support Formula, along with other natural compounds such as Picrorhiza kurroa, gingko, L-citrulline, etc.) (4-6).